LostLuma/Lightning-Podoboo/README.md

 ## Installation

-Ensure you've installed the [Fabric](https://fabricmc.net/use/installer) or [Quilt](https://quiltmc.org/install) Loader and drop Lightning Podoboo into your mods folder.
+Ensure you've installed [Quilt](https://quiltmc.org/install) Loader and drop Lightning Podoboo into your mods folder.
 When used on a multiplayer server players connecting do not need to install this mod, and see no benefit from doing so.

 ## Motivation